spsforks/QB64-Wiki/TIMER.md

 DO
   PRINT "Hello";
-  Delay .5  'accuracy down to .05 seconds or 1/18th of a second in Qbasic PRINT "World!";
+  Delay .5  'accuracy down to .05 seconds or 1/18th of a second in QBasic PRINT "World!";
 LOOP UNTIL INKEY$ = CHR$(27) 'escape key exit